natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 1.**Set** the TopCollider's Rigidbody2D as the Connected Rigid Body property of the spring.
 2. **Tick** Auto Configure Connected Anchor and Auto Configure Distance properties.
 3. Set Damping Ratio to 1, and Frequency to 3
-4. Ensure that EdgeDetector's mass is very small at 0.0001 as we set above, because we don't want so much force to nudge it, or al
+4. Ensure that EdgeDetector's mass is very small at 0.0001 as we set above, because we don't want so much force to nudge it, or allow it to *sink* when the game starts.
-5.

 ## Layer